maiquelb/federated_learning_experiments/jason_j48/notes.md

  In particular, in the case of BDI agents, it is necessary to have means to evaluate the truth of every condition with respect to the belief base of the agent.
 If the beliefs are represented through predicates, the conditions must be represented by logical formulae.
 The form of these formulae depend on the type of the condition value:

 - *boolean*.
 Conditions whose type is *boolean* are either true or false (e.g. *windy* in the weather scenario).
 The holding of this kind of condition is conditioned to the agent having a belief whose identifier matches with the identifier of the belief.
-Thus, this condition is represented by a predicate of arity zero.
+Thus, this condition is represented by a predicate of arity zero (or its negation in the case of conditions with false values).

 - *categorical*.
 Categorical conditions have values framed within a set of classes.
 The classes determine a *property* of the condition.
 For instance, in the weather scenario, *outlook* may have the properties *sunny*, *overcast*, and *rainy*, while *humidity* may have the values *high* and *normal*.
 Thus, categorical condtions are represented as a predicate *v(c)*, where *c* is the condition identifier and *v* is the condition value (e.g. *sunny(outlook)*, *high(temperature)*).
 The holding of these conditions is conditioned to the agent having the corresponding predicates in its belief base.